Wizek/Tree/readme.md

 // executes 1st
 tree.done(0)
 ```

-# Get in touch
-For bug reports, feature requests and love letters choose an option most suitable for your liking:

-- IRC: on Freenode usually in ##javascript and #Node.js under the handle `Wizek`
-- GitHub: @Wizek
-- Email: <123.wizek@gmail.com>

 # tl;dr
 We are building the best JavaScript unit testing framework.
 Wanna join?
 Or, you can just use it too...